Lighthouses of Southern Brazil

 Sumidouro

 Date unknown.
-Active(?); focal plane 15 m (49 ft); white flash every 10 s.
+Inactive since 2018.
 13 m (43 ft) square pyramidal white fiberglass skeletal tower.
 No photo available but Google has a satellite view.
-This light was dropped from the Admiralty list in 2018 but is still listed in the Brazilian list; it's possible it was replaced.
 Located on the Ilha de São Francisco do Sul, marking the south side of the harbor entrance.
-Site status unknown.
-BR-3752; ex-Admiralty G0544; NGA 18763.
+Site status unknown. ex-BR-3752; ex-Admiralty G0544; NGA 18763.

 Ilha da Paz